-Enjoy this North of Vietnam and Myanmar Tour from Hanoi to Yangon and visit 2 countries during the same trip.
+Enjoy this 14-day Vietnam and Myanmar Itinerary from Hanoi to Yangon and visit 2 countries during the same trip.
 In Vietnam you will discover the city of Hanoi, you will enjoy trekking through various villages of the Hmong ethnic minority, discover the natural landscape, rice terraces and the hospitable local people of the Muong Hoa Valley.
 You will enjoy a cruise around the incredible Halong Bay, declared a World Heritage Site by UNESCO and since 2011, one of the seven natural wonders of the world.
 During the cruise, you will visit Sung Sot Cave, better known as the Cave of Surprises, on Bo Hon Island where you will discover a show with a diverse number of flowstones, stalagmites, stalactites and columns formed over millions of years.
 In Myanmar, you will enjoy a guided tour of the city of Bagan, a UNESCO World Heritage site, and the city of Yangon where you will visit the Botataung Pagoda and the Shwedagon Pagoda.
 You will also visit such cities as Mandalay, Ava and Mingun and enjoy a boat ride on the Inle Lake.Individual travel request form Enjoy a private tour

 Local travel expert in Vietnam

 More than 10 years living and working in tourism in Southeast Asia.
 Based in Hanoi, but living for work periods in Thailand, Cambodia, Myanmar and Laos.
 In love with Asian culture and the wonders that I do not stop discovering in these amazing countries.
 They certainly do not stop surprising me with something daily.